DataVizU/augmented-radar-chart/packages/augmented-radar-chart/README.md

 │   ├── validation/           # Logic for parameter validation
 │   ├── charts/               # Implementation of the radar chart class │   ├── index.ts              # Main entry point for the module
-│   ├── type.ts               # Type definitions
+│   ├── types.ts               # Type definitions

 ```

 `index.ts`: The main entry point of the project.
 It solely exposes the `draw()` function, which users can call by passing in data and styles (both data and styles are necessary for rendering the chart).
 The chart is then rendered in the specified DOM element.

-`type.ts`: Defines all the types used in the project, primarily two as follows:
+`types.ts`: Defines all the types used in the project, primarily two as follows:
 - `AugmentedRadarChartData`: The data type required for the augmented radar chart.
 - `AugmentedRadarChartConfig`: The style configuration type for the augmented radar chart, which includes user-customizable options.

 See the code for details.

-`chart.ts`: Defines the abstract class `AugmentedRadarChart`.
-All classes that extend AugmentedRadarChart must implement `draw()` method.
+`chart.ts`: Defines the abstract class `AugmentedRadarChartSVG`.
+All classes that extend AugmentedRadarChartSVG must implement `draw()` method.
 The use of an abstract class is intended to ensure extensibility and reuse of validation and calculation logic:
 Validation and calculation logic can be shared.
 Rendering logic, however, is difficult to share completely due to the differences in rendering methods.

 `validation/`, `calculation/`, and `rendering/`: contain specific implementations and test cases for validation, calculation, and rendering.